I’ve started working on a Griffith Observatory chapter. No words yet, just collecting the pictures from a few visits.

 …and treating all these people to a Happy Birthday luncheon buffet at Shanghai Reds.
 What excellent fun!
 Where did the 7 go in the picture?
 I don’t know!
 The guy who I got to take the shot probably didn’t know there was supposed to be a 7.

-front: Kieran, Kaitlin, Hartley, Lona, Geraldine, Arno, Banu, Bala back: Jeff, Windy, Lilly, Angela, Darryl, Cynthia, Mike, Arjena, me, Vandana
+front: Kieran, Rome, Hartley, Lona, Geraldine, Arno, Banu, Bala back: Jeff, Windy, Lilly, Angela, Darryl, Cynthia, Mike, Arjena, me, Vandana

 We sisters had a sister-lunch at a Chinese restaurant because Lona was hungry for Chinese food and then Hartley met us at Magicropolis where we enjoyed a lovely entertainment.